 An air hammer is a pneumatic hand tool designed to help make your tile removal project easy.
 This tool uses pressurized air to move a hammer back and forth at quick successions.
 It can go about 5,000 swings per second.

-No wonder it is one of the best tile removal tools.
-For this project, you can also use this tile removal tool with a chisel head.
+It’s no wonder it is one of the best tile removal tools.
+You can also use this tile removal tool with a chisel head.
 All you need to do is insert it into your air hammer.

-Although the air hammer is not as precise as other manual or hand removal tools such as a chisel, it is an essential tool for floor tile removal.
+Although this is not as precise as other manual or hand removal tools such as a chisel, it is an essential tool for floor tile removal.
 If you want to remove a stubborn tile easily, use an air hammer.

 #5: Jackhammer